Omkar-Gavali/SportSphere/README.md

-#  NutriBot 🥝 - AI Powered Nutrition Chatbot
+#  SpotSphere 🥝 - AI Powered Nutrition Chatbot
 Welcome to **NutriBot**, your go to assistant **trained on the nutritional properties of fruits and vegetables**.
 NutriBot excels at answering detailed questions such as _“Why does eating potato skin provide more iron than eating potato flesh?”_ by grounding every response in the source PDF data along with page numbre from that pdf.

 ---